Panasonic GX7 vs GX80

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was released into a lower priced segment (20 percent cheaper at launch).

 - More modern: Reflects 2 years and 8 months of technical progress since the GX7 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (5 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the GX80 comes out slightly ahead of the GX7 (6 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.